Azerbaijan says 192 of its troops were killed in last week’s offensive in Nagorno-Karabakh

 Armenia charged that the closure denied basic food and fuel supplies to Nagorno-Karabakh’s approximately 120,000 people.
 Azerbaijan rejected the accusation, arguing the region could receive supplies through the Azerbaijani city of Aghdam — a solution long resisted by Nagorno-Karabakh authorities, who called it a strategy for Azerbaijan to gain control of the region.

-Some 28,000 people, or about 23% of Nagorno-Karabakh’s ethnic Armenian population, had left for neighboring Armenia as of Tuesday evening.
-Hours-long traffic jams were reported on the road linking Nagorno-Karabakh to Armenia.
+Some 42,500 people, or about 35% of Nagorno-Karabakh’s ethnic Armenian population, had left for neighboring Armenia as of Wednesday morning, according to Armenian authorities.
+Hours-long traffic jams were reported on Tuesday on the road linking Nagorno-Karabakh to Armenia.

 An explosion at a gas station near the region’s capital Stepanakert, where people were queuing to fuel up their cars before leaving for Armenia, on Monday night killed at least 68 people, according to Nagorno-Karabakh’s human rights ombudsman Gegham Stepanyan.
 Another 290 were wounded, and a total of 105 were considered missing as of Tuesday evening, he said.